Tanisha-creator13/rag_chatbot_mcp/README.md

 Hey, Welcome!
 This project implements a Retrieval-Augmented Generation (RAG) chatbot that combines the power of modern language models with your own document knowledge base.

 ---
+## Backend

+- **Django** with REST API endpoints for chat, authentication, and session management
+- **Supabase** for user data, authentication, and vector search
+- **OpenAI** integration for generating smart, context-aware answers
+- **RAG logic** for combining document retrieval with LLM responses

+---

 ## What’s Inside?